 - tennis/netball courts

-Council has endorsed a Township Plan for Echunga.
-The plan was developed in association with the community to provide a long term vision for the town, identifying key objectives and priorities across a number of themes to ensure that the town continues to develop as highly liveable place.
+Council has endorsed a Township Plan for Echunga at its meeting on 2 December 2019 (minutes / agenda).
+The plan was developed in association with the community to provide a long term vision for the town, identifying key objectives and priorities across a number of themes to ensure that the town continues to develop as a highly liveable place.
 This project is part of a Council initiative which will see Townships Plans developed for all major settlements throughout the District by 2020.

 For further information, please contact Kristian Wohlstadt, Senior Strategic Planner via email on email@example.com or phone on (08) 8391 7219.